 The purpose of the Business Administration Program with a concentration in Marketing is to prepare students for graduate and professional school, and for entry level managerial positions.
 Graduates of this program will acquire the knowledge and skills needed to develop and implement managerial programs to accomplish strategic marketing objectives in both the non-profit and profit sectors.

 Required Core Courses\

-MKT 301 Principles of Marketing

-MKT 345 Marketing Management
+MKT 301 Principles of Marketing MKT 345 Marketing Management

-MKT 310 Consumer Analysis and Behavior

-MKT 312 Promotional Strategy
+MKT 310 Consumer Analysis and Behavior MKT 350 Marketing Research MKT 312 Promotional Strategy MKT 360 Seminar in Marketing BUS 494 Strategic Management

-MKT 330 Personal Selling

 MKT 340 International Marketing